 **Lykeion Language Forum Suwon Blacklist update 05/03/2019 – I was requested to write an updated post by teachers that have worked at the academy since my departure.
-I will not be threatened or bullied into removing it.
 I also urge all affected teachers to file the petition for violations in Korean hagwons and contact the police where necessary.
 There is only so much I can do to assist, considering I no longer reside in Korea.
 I understand it’s daunting to take action, but if you do not file report instances of violations.
 They will only repeat with other teachers in the future.

 I am writing this post because it is something that I feel strongly and passionately about.
 That matter is the mistreatment of foreign language teachers at Lykeion Language Forum Suwon.
 My specific experience related to the Lykeion Language Forum Dong Suwon campus, however issues have been reported at other campuses.
 If you are considering a position teaching English at any Lykeion Language Forum campus, I urge you to read the below before signing any contracts or coming to a conclusion.

 1. All of the illegal points in Lykeion’s contracts and why these aspects are illegal.

 2. Numerous reports of negative treatment at the various campuses of the hagwon

 I want to be thorough here.
 I want to ensure you have every snippet of information you could need.
 That said, this article is likely going to rival my university dissertation for its length!
 Feel free to use the table of contents to skip to the sections that are relevant to you.
 If you want to discuss any aspect, you are free to contact me.

 - 1 Context to the Lykeion Language Forum Blacklist

 - 2 Reasons for Writing this Lykeion Language Forum Suwon Post